rese1f/aurora/README.md

 A: No, our experiments show that token merging is also a way to accelerate training while maintaining similar performance.
 Additionally, besides auroracap, you can also use token merging on other llava-like models.

+Q: How can I find the official LLaVA-format checkpoint for AuroraCap?

+A: We will release the official LLaVA-format checkpoint at a later time.
+While Xtuner supports saving checkpoints in both Huggingface and LLaVA formats, it currently only supports continued training with Huggingface.
+However, we provide the code for evaluation using the Huggingface model.

 ## Citation

 ```bibtex